mrnrasyad/Sales-Dashboard-using-Excel/README.md

 </p>

 #### **Total Sales** per **Month**
-Sales peaked strongly in February–March, especially for Electronics and Home Appliances, but then dropped sharply and stayed low for the rest of the year, with only a small bump in October.
+Sales were really strong in February and March, led by home appliances and electronics, but everything dropped sharply in April.
+Footwear showed a small boost in March before falling too, while clothing and books stayed low throughout.
+Overall, sales started strong but couldn’t keep the momentum going.

 <p align="center">
   <img src=image/3.png />